AlbertVilaCalvo/Web-Garrinada-2/README.md

 ## Deployment

-The website is hosted at Firebase at https://garrinada-web.firebaseapp.com and https://garrinada-web.web.app.
+The website is hosted at Netlify at https://garrinada.netlify.app.

-To deploy run `firebase deploy`.
+Changes in the `main` branch in GitHub are published automatically.